 Dr. Manzella is also an expert on the relationship between loss and trauma.
 She is an empathic clinician who uses empirically derived interventions that are proven to be effective treatments for grief as well as mood and anxiety disorders.
 She continues to embrace and use mindfulness-based clinical interventions, including those she developed through her research and teaching as an international consultant on managing loss and trauma.

 Dr. Manzella also provides career assessment and counseling for women making career changes following pregnancy.
 She addresses practical and psychological elements in career exploration, building on her 20 years of experience as a New York University faculty advisor and professor.

 Dr. Manzella earned both her master's degree in clinical psychology and doctorate in counseling psychology from New York University.
 She carried out her doctoral dissertation research at Beth Israel Medical Center hospice, with postdoctoral supervision in grief and bereavement work.

 Dr. Manzella also has had specialized training at Postpartum Support International, the Postpartum Stress Center, and the Beck Institute for Cognitive Therapy.
 Dr. Manzella was named a Fellow in Thanatology: Death, Dying and Bereavement by the Association of Death Educators and Counselors.
-She is completing the third year of a three-year term as a member of their board of directors.
+She has completed a three-year term as a member of their board of directors.
 She continues to teach at New York University and makes her home in New York City.